Binequation/SpeedTyper/README.md

 # Description

-A console-based keyboard speed typing test application written in C.  This program allows users to test their typing speed and accuracy.:w
+A console-based keyboard speed typing test application written in C.  This program allows users to test their typing speed and accuracy.

 ## Table of Content